SovereignCloudStack/standards/SCS-Spec.md

 Project deletion: Cloud must revoke tokens. \
 Cloud may require customer to have cleaned out all resources for project deletion to succeed.\
 Cloud may do resource cleanup for customer when asked for deletion of project.
-Resource cleanup may be asynchronous then.
-Must not take longer than 24hrs.
+Resource cleanup may be asynchronous.
+Resource cleanup must not take longer than 24hrs.

-Cloud must not leave orphaned resources around after project deletion (at least not longer than 24hrs).
-Specifically, it most also not bill them (at least no longer than 24hrs).
+Cloud must remove orphaned resources within 24hrs after project deletion.
+Billing for orphaned resources must stop within 24hrs after project deletion.

-##### Availability zones
+##### Availability Zones

-Compute availability zones.
-Must be fire protection zones, must have independent power supply.
-Must be reported by `openstack availability zone list --compute`.
+Compute availability zones must be fire protection zones, must have independent power supply and must be reported by `openstack availability zone list --compute`.

-Block storage (`openststack availability zone list --volumes`) must be EITHER one AZ for the whole region OR the same set as compute AZs.
-In the latter case, compute instances must have access at least to the volumes in the same AZ.
+Block storage (`openstack availability zone list --volumes`) must be EITHER one AZ for the whole region OR the same set as compute AZs.
+In the latter case, compute instances must have access to the volumes in the same AZ and may have access to volumes in other AZs.

-Network should not use availability zones.
+Networks should not use availability zones.
 All networks in one region (for one project and connected by a router) should have connectivity.
 (TODO: Should we allow per-AZ networking?
 Then mandate same zoning&naming as compute.
 Or can we make this a must)

 ##### Tagging